ersheff/IMS322-Docs/docs/style-guide.md

 - Use concise, searchable, and meaningful names for classes, ids, functions, and variables.
 Only use common, easy-to-remember abbreviations if a name becomes excessively long.
 - Name class and id attributes in HTML and CSS using the "kebab-case" convention, where lowercase words are separated by hyphens.
 - Name functions and variables in JavaScript using the "camelCase" convention, where each word (except the first) starts with a capital letter, without spaces or hyphens.
-- Keep in mind that you may find yourself writing both kebab-case and camelCase in your JavaScript file when assigning HTML elements to variables.
+- Keep in mind that you will find yourself writing both kebab-case and camelCase in your JavaScript file when assigning HTML elements to variables.
 This is valid since the id name was created in the HTML file.

 ```html
 <p class="kebab-case" id="kebab-case">Blah blah blah.</p>